 - Water, as needed

-- 2 tablespoon brown sugar
+- 2 tablespoons brown sugar

 - 5 cloves garlic, smashed

-- 2 tablespoon michiu (rice cooking wine)
+- 2 tablespoons michiu or Chinese rice cooking wine

 - 1 tablespoon light soy sauce